evelikov92/mysql-qbuilder/README.md

 ```

 ## Change log
+* v1.5.1
+* * Replace the callback of the getResult with Promise
+* * If the getResult() return only one element then is return directly object.
+Not like to now array of one object.
 * v1.4.1
 * * Add one more option for findById and findByFields searching not only by one value
 * v1.3.1